Burgos, Pangasinan

 Burgos is located in the western part of Pangasinan, along the coast of the South China Sea.
 It was founded as an independent town in 1830 by the early Ilocanos from Paoay, Ilocos Norte headed by Don Matias Guiang.
 As the settlement became more populated and extensive, Don Guiang initiated a petition to the Governor of Zambales to create a new town out of the settlement.
 The request was granted and the new town was first named San Isidro before being renamed Burgos, after the Filipino martyr priest who was executed in 1872.

-The town of Burgos was ceded by the Philippine Commission to the Province of Pangasinan by virtue of Act No. 1004 dated November 30, 1903.

 Etymology

 Burgos was originally named San Isidro in honor of its patron saint, Isidore the Laborer.
 Since there was another locality named San Isidro along the shores of the Lingayen Gulf, the residents added "Potot " to the town's name.
 This term is an Ilocano adjective meaning "clipped", "cut-off" or "disconnected", referring to the Agno River which during dry season does not have continuously flowing water.
 This stream, therefore, is discontinued and disconnected during summer months.
 Confusion however continued and persisted as mail for San Isidro de Potot was erroneously sent to the town of San Isidro Labrador and those of the latter to the former town.

-To resolve the confusion, the town's mayor, Don Anacleto Ruiz, changed the town's name to Burgos in 1913, in memory of Filipino martyr Padre José Apolonio Burgos, one of the Gomburza Catholic priests who were executed at the Bagumbayan Field in Manila on February 17, 1872.
+On February 28, 1914, by virtue of Act No. 2390, the names of the municipalities of San Isidro Labrador and San Isidro de Potot in the Province of Pangasinan were changed to Labrador and Burgos, respectively.